 There's no question about whether or not social media works when it comes to driving traffic to your website, raising brand awareness online, generating email subscribers, and ultimately increasing sales online.

-Do yourself a favor.
+If you're not currently using Facebook for your business, make a decision to test it and see what it can do for your business.
+Even if you don't think Facebook is a good match for your business and your audience you may be surprised with the results.
 For thirty (30) days, concentrate using Facebook to market and promote your business.
 It's arguably the world's biggest online network, so even a slight improvement in your Facebook activity can mean a lot for your business.

 Because so many people are on Facebook, there is a high probability that you can reach your market; no matter what business you are in or what market you serve.